Angelo512/Terabyte-CIT481-Senior-Project/Proj0-Ansible/README.md

 ``` bash
 $ ansible-playbook -i hosts.ini proj0_web_server.yml -u ubuntu --key-file .../NAMEOFFILE.pem
 ```
-<ins>**NOTE**: Make sure to replace .../NAMEOFFILE.pem with the full path and name of .pem key file that corresponds with the ec2 instance which IP Address is listed within the hosts.ini</ins>
+***NOTE**: Make sure to replace .../NAMEOFFILE.pem with the full path and name of .pem key file that corresponds with the ec2 instance which IP Address is listed within the hosts.ini*

 ---